1984 Australia rugby union tour of Britain and Ireland

-The 1984 Australia rugby union tour of Britain and Ireland was a series of eighteen matches played by the Australia national rugby union team (the Wallabies) in Britain and Ireland between 17 October and 15 December 1984.
-The Australian team won thirteen matches, drew one and lost four but notably won all four of their international matches.
+The 1984 Australia rugby union tour of Britain and Ireland was a series of 18 matches played by the Australia national rugby union team (the Wallabies) in Britain and Ireland between 17 October and 15 December 1984.
+The Australian team won 13 matches, drew one and lost four but notably won all four of their international matches.

 The 1984 Wallabies were the first and only Australian side to achieve a Grand Slam doing so in four Tests against the Home Nations.
 This feat had been achieved five times previously, by the 1978 New Zealand All Blacks and by the South African Springboks during their tours of 1912–13, 1931–32, 1951–52 and 1960–61.
-Australia's classy five-eighth Mark Ella managed to score a try in every Test.
+Australia's outside half Mark Ella managed to score a try in every Test.
 The tour confirmed Australia's coming of age as a world-class rugby nation, marking the end of three difficult decades of inconsistent international performances from 1950 onwards.